If you are a cleaning professional and interested in a cost calculator for your cleaning service website, here are a few factors to consider.

 Using a calculator with commercial cleaning

 This is really not a good idea.
 I have consulted thousands of cleaning services since 2004 and trying to automate the process of quoting a price for a commercial cleaning space is problematic for many reasons.
-It is fine to use a cleaning service request form to get some basic information before you call the lead, but beyond that you should establish a personal relationship with the decision maker on site or at least over the phone.
+It is fine to use a cleaning service request form to get some basic information before you call the lead and follow up, but beyond that you should establish a personal relationship with the decision maker on site or at least over the phone.

 You can learn more about this on our cleaning advice blog.

-The best outcome is to get the data from the price quote generator form through your website and then call them to follow up and schedule a walk through estimate process.
+The best outcome is to get the data from the price quote generator form through your website and then call them to follow up and schedule an in-person walk through estimate process.
 This is a standard process with other professionals such as Real Estate agents and mortgage lenders.

 The Clean Up Now System has bidding tactics and tools that are integrated into a system that you can use to optimum effect with the best possible outcome.